EDtunnel-rev/EDtunnel-rev/README.md

    ```

    note: uuid1, uuid2, uuid3 are separated by commas`,`.
-   when you set multiple uuid, you can use `https://edtunnel.pages.dev/uuid1` to get the clash config and vless:// link.
+   when you set multiple uuid, you can use `https://edtunnel-rev.pages.dev/uuid1` to get the clash config and vless:// link.

 ## subscribe vless:// link (Optional)

-1. visit `https://edtunnel.pages.dev/uuid your set` to get the subscribe link.
+1. visit `https://edtunnel-rev.pages.dev/uuid your set` to get the subscribe link.

-2. visit `https://edtunnel.pages.dev/sub/uuid your set` to get the subscribe content with `uuid your set` path.
+2. visit `https://edtunnel-rev.pages.dev/sub/uuid your set` to get the subscribe content with `uuid your set` path.

    note: `uuid your set` is the uuid you set in UUID enviroment or `wrangler.toml`, `_worker.js` file.
-   when you set multiple uuid, you can use `https://edtunnel.pages.dev/sub/uuid1` to get the subscribe content with `uuid1` path.(only support first uuid in multiple uuid set)
+   when you set multiple uuid, you can use `https://edtunnel-rev.pages.dev/sub/uuid1` to get the subscribe content with `uuid1` path.(only support first uuid in multiple uuid set)

-3. visit `https://edtunnel.pages.dev/sub/uuid your set/?format=clash` to get the subscribe content with `uuid your set` path and `clash` format. content will return with base64 encode.
+3. visit `https://edtunnel-rev.pages.dev/sub/uuid your set/?format=clash` to get the subscribe content with `uuid your set` path and `clash` format. content will return with base64 encode.

    note: `uuid your set` is the uuid you set in UUID enviroment or `wrangler.toml`, `_worker.js` file.
-   when you set multiple uuid, you can will use `https://edtunnel.pages.dev/sub/uuid1/?format=clash` to get the subscribe content with `uuid1` path and `clash` format.(only support first uuid in multiple uuid set)
+   when you set multiple uuid, you can will use `https://edtunnel-rev.pages.dev/sub/uuid1/?format=clash` to get the subscribe content with `uuid1` path and `clash` format.(only support first uuid in multiple uuid set)

 ## subscribe Cloudflare bestip(pure ip) link

-1. visit `https://edtunnel.pages.dev/bestip/uuid your set` to get subscribe info.
+1. visit `https://edtunnel-rev.pages.dev/bestip/uuid your set` to get subscribe info.

 2. cpoy subscribe url link `https://edtunnel.pages.dev/bestip/uuid your set` to any clients(clash/v2rayN/v2rayNG) you want to use.

-3. done. if have any questions please join [@edtunnel](https://t.me/edtunnel)
+3. done. if have any questions please join [@edtunrev](https://t.me/edtunrev)

 ## multiple port support (Optional)